Lake Furukawanuma

-Lake Furukawanuma (古川沼, Furukawanuma) was a lake that existed in Rikuzentakata, Iwate, Japan until March 11, 2011.
-When the 2011 Tohoku earthquake struck, the resulting tsunami destroyed the sand wall that separated the lake from the sea.
-The lake's western edge thus became part of the new coastline, and the lake became part of the sea.
+Lake Furukawanuma (古川沼, Furukawanuma) was a lake that existed in Rikuzentakata, Iwate, Japan until March 11, 2011, the day of the 2011 Tohoku earthquake.
+The sand wall between the lake and sea was destroyed by the subsequent tsunami, making the lake part of the sea.

 History

 Rikuzentakada is the largest alluvial plain along the ria of the Sanriku Coast.
 The plain started to form at the last stage of the ice age when the sea level rose.
 Sand was carried from the Kesen River into Hirota Bay.
 About 7500 years ago, the surface area of the bay grew, thus the present plain was under water.
 Mud deposited in the Furukawanuma Lake was formed by the formation of sand hills about 1,000 years ago.
 There was a 200 to 300 m wide deposition of sand blocking part of the Hirota Bay.
 Mud was deposited in Hirota Bay which became deeper.
 Pine trees were planted along the seashore in the Edo period.
 The Sanriku Coast has many ria coasts which have frequently been shaped by the actions of tsunami.
 In 1835, during the Tenpo era, a tsunami destroyed the pine trees, but the trees acted as a barrier and the city of Rikuzen Takata was saved from the full impact of the tsunami.

 The Kawara River flowed into the lake from the north-west, while the Koizumi River flowed from the east.
 The rivers contained particulates that fell to the lake bed beneath.
 The Kesen River flowed into the lake when there were floods, and the incoming fresh water mixed with sea water.
 A lock was installed to facilitate the transport of boats to and from the ocean, but it did not block all the water from the sea.